jasonuc/nextjs-contentful-sample-blog/README.md

 npm i contentful
 ```

-Now that Contentful library is installed, make a new file `lib/create-client.ts`, here we configure the contentful client.
+Now that Contentful library is installed, make a new file `lib/create-client.ts`, now we set up the connection with **Contentful**, in order to retrieve data from our blog.

 ```ts
 import { ContentfulClientApi, createClient } from "contentful";